ga4gh/va-spec/docs/source/examples/variant-pathogenicity-statement.rst

     ],

     # The 'direction' and 'strength' (DS) attributes report an assessment of the SPOQ Proposition
-    # as being 'likely supported'.
+    # above as being 'likely supported'.
     "direction": "supports",
     "strength": {
       "code": "cg000102",